rocket-pool/RPIPs/assets/rpip-xx/rewards-calculation-spec.md

 - For minipools with less than 14% commission, introduce a bonus based on RPL stake and the consensus rewards they earned

 #### Minor Changes
+- Simplified `lastReduceTime` condition in Calculating Attestation Performance and Minipool Scores

 #### Clarifications

-- fixed a typo in Calculating Attestation Performance and Minipool Scores
+- Fixed a typo in Calculating Attestation Performance and Minipool Scores

 ---